JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_2.md

 ```

 > **NOTE:** The function for `info_box` is a little different!
-> Each `Action` inside of the `render` function automatically receives three objects being a `Video` object, which was previously defined outside of the `render` function, the `Object`, and the current frame number.
+> Each `Object` receives three additional variables being a `Video` object, which was previously defined outside of the `render` function, an `Object`, and the current frame number.

 Once everything is executed, we get this very nice and clean looking animation which shows what this animation is and when parts of the brain are activated: